cslarsen/stack-machine/README.md

     '\n' out
     halt

-Then, since we have a core library in tests/core.src, just load the library and concatenate the program above and pipe into the interpreter:
+Since the core library is in `tests/core.src` we have to load if before the main program:

     $ cat tests/core.src hey.src | ./sm
     6